bertilmuth/modern-clean-architecture/spring-web/README.md

 `behavior.endpoint = <your endpoint URL>`

-spring-web autoconfigures request serialization and sets up a controller for the endpoint in the background.
+Iff you define this property, spring-web auto-configures request serialization and sets up a controller for the endpoint in the background.

 That is: you don't need to write Spring specific code to add new business logic.